showaykerker/Linkit7607_DoorMonitor/HSP/README.md

 #include "HSP_CallsAndPswd.h"
 // Define WIFI_SSID, WIFI_PSWD, ENTER_PSWD, TRIGGER_START, TRIGGER_ALERT in it.

+// Sent GET request to server if this is set to be 1
+#define LAUNCH_ALERT 1

 // Wait for how many seconds after launching the system
 #define WAIT_FOR_GO_OUT 1